MustardChef/WSABuilds/README.md

 **How do I uninstall Magisk?**

-- Download a WSA version that doesn't include Magisk from the [Releases page](https://github.com/MustardChef/WSABuilds/releases/latest).
+- Request, using [Issues](https://github.com/MustardChef/WSABuilds/issues), a WSA version that doesn't include Magisk from the [Releases page](https://github.com/MustardChef/WSABuilds/releases/latest).
 Then follow the [Installation instructions](#installation)

 **Can I switch between OpenGApps and MindTheGapps?**